Atlanta Braves minor league players: John Gil

+Eric Hartman

+Eric Leon Perreault Hartman (born June 16, 2006) is a Canadian professional baseball outfielder in the Atlanta Braves organization.

+Hartman attended Holy Trinity Academy in Okotoks, Alberta and played collegiate summer baseball for the Okotoks Dawgs.
+He was selected by the Atlanta Braves in the 20th round of the 2024 Major League Baseball draft.
+He was scouted by Cody Martin and signed with the Braves for $337,500.

+Hartman made his professional debut in 2025 with the Florida Complex League Braves and Augusta GreenJackets.
+Between the two affiliates, he batted .240 with five home runs, 42 RBI, and 48 stolen bases.
+He began the 2026 season with the High-A Rome Emperors.

 Herick Hernandez

 Herick Hernandez (born August 11, 2003) is an American professional baseball pitcher in the Atlanta Braves organization.

 Hernandez attended Hialeah Senior High School in Hialeah, Florida and graduated in 2021.
 He played two seasons of college baseball at Miami Dade College.
 As a sophomore in 2023, he went 8-3 with a 2.86 ERA and was selected by the Cincinnati Reds in the 19th round of the 2023 Major League Baseball draft, but did not sign.
 Hernandez transferred to the University of Miami for the 2024 season.
 In his lone season with Miami, Hernandez went 3-7 with a 6.14 ERA and 95 strikeouts over 14 starts.
 He was selected by the Atlanta Braves in the fourth round of the 2024 Major League Baseball draft.

 Hernandez made his professional debut with the Augusta GreenJackets and Rome Braves, making two starts and striking out 12 batters.
-He opened the 2025 season with Rome.
+He played the 2025 season with Rome.
+Over 22 games (21 starts), he went 3-6 with a 3.57 ERA and 127 strikeouts over 103 1/3 innings.
+Hernandez was assigned to the Columbus Clingstones to open the 2026 season and was later promoted to the Gwinnett Stripers while also making one rehab appearance with Augusta.
+Across 18 starts for the 2026 season, he had a 1-4 record, a 4.10 ERA, and 96 strikeouts over 74 2/3 innings.